 The baby was discovered by a poet called Torna.
 When Torna touched the infant, he knew who the child was, and that he would grow up to be king.
 Such was the beginning of the life of Niall Noigiallach aka “Niall of the Nine Hostages” – hated by the queen, unwanted by his mother and accidentally discovered by a kind-hearted soul.
 This boy would grow up to be one of the greatest of Irish kings.

 Descendants of Niall

-Niall was the High King of Ireland in the fifth century and it is said that he consolidated his power by leading raids on the Roman Empire.
+Niall was the High King of Ireland in the fifth century.
+It’s said that he consolidated his power by leading raids on the Roman Empire.
 At each conquest, he took a hostage from the rival royal family to ensure his domain.
 The number of hostages amounted to nine, earning him the name Niall of the Nine Hostages.
 Saint Patrick was said to have been kidnapped and brought to Ireland as one of his hostages during his raids.

 According to this study, Niall of the Nine Hostages may be the forefather of approximately three million men in the world today.
 If you have taken the DNA Paternal Ancestry Test, you can see if you have also descended from the Uí Néill lineage founded by the great Niall.